Car Aerodynamics Basics and How-To Design Tips

 Aerodynamics is the science of how air flows around and inside objects.
 More generally, it can be labeled “Fluid Dynamics” because air is really just a very thin type of fluid.
-Above slow speeds, the air flow around and through a race vehicle begins to have a more pronounced effect on the acceleration, top speed and handling.
+Above slow speeds, the air flow around and through a vehicle begins to have a more pronounced effect on the acceleration, top speed, fuel efficiency and handling.

-Therefore, in race car design we need to understand and optimize how the air flows around and through the body, its openings and its aerodynamic devices.
+Therefore, to build the best possible car we need to understand and optimize how the air flows around and through the body, its openings and its aerodynamic devices.

 Drag, in vehicle aerodynamics, is comprised primarily of three forces: